Jon-Biz/simple-static-react-firebase/README.md

-#Simple Static React
+#Simple Static React Firebase

-This repo is minimal boilerplate for static react & es6 site with a basic router.
-If you don't need a router, check out Simple Static React.
+This repo is minimal boilerplate for static react & es6 site with firebase authentication and cloud database, and a router.
+If you don't need all that, check out Simple Static React - https://github.com/jon-biz/simple-static-react

 The intention is to provide a basic boilerplate setup that doesnt inundate the new user with complexity, and stays out of the way of the more comfortable who just want an ES6/React environment with persistent user data, to bang out an idea.